rohanhrk/core/oops.md

 ## THIS KEYWORD
 *'this'* is a keyword used in member functions to access local variables with the same name as data members. *'this'* refer to the current object to which function is called

+## IMPORT STATEMENT

+In Java, the import statement is used to bring certain classes or the entire packages, into visibility.
+As soon as imported, a class can be referred to directly by using only its name.
+The import statement is a convenience to the programmer and is not technically needed to write complete Java program.